jhgjeraker/bunshi/README.md

           ├ 丿, slash
           └ 乀, slash
 ```
-Note that the output is designed for monospace fonts.
-I had to adjust the output here as GitHub renders fullwidth at 1.5x (?) width, unlike terminals which use 2x.
+Note that the output is designed for monospace fonts, unlike GitHub here, which I had to adjust manually.

 ## Custom Breakdowns
-Bunshi can be configured with a custom breakdown using the following command, and expects the same format as found in `./bunshi/assets/breakdown.tsv`.
+Bunshi can be configured with a custom breakdown on the same format as the included `./bunshi/assets/breakdown.tsv`.

 ```bash
 bunshi 列 --breakdown path/to/custom-breakdown.tsv